Have you ever wondered about the solution to any of these ongoing debates and dilemmas in the Christian Church?

 This means that fallen mankind has its own unique perception of experience where reality is temporal, spatial, material, unrighteous, etc.

 Similarly, God has his own perception of reality that is grounded in his unique intrinsic qualities.
-God would perceive a reality that is unbound by time, space and matter, that is primarily spiritual (as opposed to physical in nature) and is primarily righteous.
+God would perceive reality unbound by time, space and matter, and that is primarily spiritual (as opposed to physical in nature).

 The ability to perceive existence as a different type of being would only be possible if one of two criteria could be met.

 Humans meet neither of these requirements and perceptual frames are perceptually incompatible to humankind.
 If Fₕ and Fₓ were reconcilable, it would indicate that humans could genuinely interpret existence as existence as x (a llama, an angel, God, etc.) does.
-This contradicts the distinctiveness of each being’s nature and experience.
-Of course, it also contradicts our experience perceiving reality.
-(If some truly believed they could perceive life as a llama or a demon, the would be institutionalized)
+This contradicts the distinctiveness of each being’s nature and perception.
+Of course, it also contradicts our experience of reality.
+(If some truly believed they could perceive life as a llama or a demon, they would be institutionalized.)

-The perceptual frame of a human, grounded in its distinct nature, is fundamentally irreconcilable with that of another being.
+The perceptual frame of a human, grounded in its distinct nature, is fundamentally irreconcilable with that of any other being.
 Claims asserting otherwise are fallacious.
 We will call this fallacy the “many beings fallacy” in this article.
 However, intellectual endeavors to understand such frames, while acknowledging these limitations, are commendable.

 Beings With Different Perceptual Frames Define Terms Differently